maxmind/MaxMind-DB/MaxMind-DB-spec.md

 The maximum allowable size for the metadata section, including the marker that starts the metadata, is 128KiB.

-The metadata is stored as a map data structure.
+The metadata is stored as a separate data section comprised of a map data structure starting at the beginning of that section.
 This structure is described later in the spec.
-Changing a key's data type or removing a key would constitute a major version change for this spec.

 Except where otherwise specified, each key listed is required for the database to be considered valid.

+Changing a key's data type or removing a key would constitute a major version change for this spec.
 Adding a key constitutes a minor version change.
-Removing a key or changing its type constitutes a major version change.

 The list of known keys for the current version of the format is as follows: